 - Official transcripts from all previous post-secondary institutions you’ve attended sent directly to UBC in sealed envelopes

-- Final secondary school transcripts
+- Final high school transcripts

-GPAs required for admissions consideration
+GPAs required for admission consideration

 The number of applicants to UBC exceeds the number of spaces available.
 Admission criteria are carefully designed to ensure fairness and equity in this competitive selection process.
 UBC assesses post-secondary applicants based on their grade point average (GPA) and, for some degree programs, prerequisite courses, a Personal Profile, or other criteria (e.g., supplemental application, portfolio, or audition).
 While the minimum post-secondary GPA for eligibility for admission to UBC is 2.0, some degree programs may require a higher GPA.
 Meeting the minimum does not guarantee admission.